 - Charleston Post and Courier, 2013 – Kicking Cancer

 - Letters: Think About Pink – The New York Times

-At our office in Charleston, plastic surgeon Dr. Ram Kalus formulates individualized treatment plans for each of his patients.
+At our office in Charleston, plastic surgeons Craig Rowin, MD and Ram Kalus, MD formulate individualized treatment plans for each of his patients.
 To discuss a breast reconstruction strategy that includes breast implant selection, please contact Plastic Surgery of the Carolinas today.